Click

 and collected their private armies for decisive final battle.

-- "Everyone bears his responsibility!" - no, his opponents in
+- "Everyone bears his responsibility!" - no, his

 the party are throwing him to the lions and he is to blame himself